csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 $4 ($4 _<_ $8 (_instructor_ × _instructor_ ))

 Note that the Cartesian product concatenates the attributes of the two relations.
 Thus, for the result of the Cartesian product (_instructor_ × _instructor_), $4 refers to the _salary_ attribute from the first occurrence of _instructor_, while $8 refers to the _salary_ attribute from the second occurrence of _instructor_.
 A positional notation can also be used to refer to relation names, if a binary operation needs to distinguish between its two operand relations.
-For example, $_R_1 could refer to the first operand relation, and $_R_2 could refer to the second operand relation of a Cartesian product.
+For example, $_r_~1~ could refer to the first operand relation, and $_r_~2~ could refer to the second operand relation of a Cartesian product.
 However, the positional notation is inconvenient for humans, since the position of the attribute is a number, rather than an easy-to-remember attribute name.
 Hence, we do not use the positional notation in this textbook.

 **6.1.2 Formal Definition of the Relational Algebra**

-The operations in Section 6.1.1 allow us to give a complete definition of an expres- sion in the relational algebra.
+The operations in Section 6.1.1 allow us to give a complete definition of an expression in the relational algebra.
 A basic expression in the relational algebra consists of either one of the following:

 • A relation in the database